 You can enter as little as €10 and we’ll buy as many fractions as we can for that amount.
 Let’s say a company’s stock is listed at €1,000 and you want to buy €200 worth.
 You’d then own 0.2 (20%) of a share.

-Alternatively, you can enter a specific number of fractional shares you’d like to buy, such as 0.1 share or 0.25 shares.
+Alternatively, you can enter a specific number of fractional shares you’d like to buy, such as 0.1 shares or 0.25 shares.

 Which stocks and ETFs are available for fractional shares?

-Fractional shares are currently only available with market orders (which means buying the shares immediately at the best available market price).
-Fractional investing will soon be part of our Savings Plans.
+Fractional shares are currently available with market orders (which means buying the shares immediately at the best available market price).
+Did you know?
+Fractional investing is also part of our Savings Plans.
 With our Savings Plan, you can turn your monthly investing on autopilot.

 What about dividends, voting rights, and stock splits?

 Fractional shares are still eligible for dividends, but they’ll be proportional to the amount you own.
 For example, if you hold 0.5 shares of Apple, you’ll receive 50% of the dividend.
 Note: this won’t apply if the amount is too small (we can’t pay a fraction of a cent, for example).

-The same logic applies for stock splits.
+The same logic applies to stock splits.
 If you hold 0.5 shares in Apple and the stock goes through a 2:1 split, you’ll then own 1 full share.